Homepage Blank IRS W-2 PDF Form

 Fact Name Description

-Purpose of Form W-2 The W-2 form is used by employers to report an employee's annual wages and the amount of taxes withheld from their paycheck.
+Purpose The W-2 form reports an employee's annual wages and the taxes withheld from their paycheck.

 IRS W-2: Usage Guidelines